erkinkirdan/CovertTimingChannelAttack_OPCUA/README.md

-# Covert Timing Channel Attack on OPC UA-based Industrial Control Systems
+# Covert Timing Channel Attack on OPC UA

-This repository hosts a demonstration of a covert timing channel attack on OPC UA-based Industrial Control Systems.
+This repository hosts a demonstration of a covert timing channel attack on OPC UA.

 The demonstration involves two components: